ACDs in Shelters

-To confirm Stetson's availability, see his Petfinder listing.
+To confirm Fusion's availability, see his Petfinder page.

-To confirm Jubilee's availability, see her Petfinder listing.
+To confirm Rocco's availability, see his Petfinder listing.

 Jake, 2 yr. old Australian Cattle Dog was brought to the shelter in Independence, MO after his owner threatened to shot him after he inflicted a minor bite on the neighbor’s dog.
 Jake was initially very scared at the shelter, which is a common response of the herding breeds to the chaos in this type of environment.
 With the attention and care of a wonderful volunteer and the shelter staff, Jake has acclimated well to life there and become a favorite of the people who work with him.
 Our trainer is so impressed with Jake that he would like to have him as his own dog!
 Because of his breed and herding tendencies, Jake would probably do best around medium to large sized dogs and older children.
 Because of his intelligence, need for exercise, and desire to gain attention and affection, Jake would probably fit in well with an active family who included him in their activities or did agility or herding classes with him.
 A wonderful local rescue fell in love with this boy, but does not have a foster home for him.
 They are willing to pull Jake from the shelter if a qualified adopter can be found for him.
 Jake is sponsored for $75 to any good rescue who will pull him to safety from the shelter!!Please help us get this great pup out of the shelter and into the appropriate, loving and forever home he desperately needs and deserves now!!
 Also, transport is available!